-Variance swaps or variance futures (also called variance contracts) are equity derivative instruments offering pure exposure to daily realised future variance.
+"SAVI Squared" or variance futures (also called variance contracts) are equity derivative instruments offering pure exposure to daily realised future variance.
 Variance is the square of volatility (usually denoted by the Greek symbol σ^2).

-At expiration, the swap buyer receives a payoff equal to the difference between the annualised variance of logarithmic stock returns and the swap rate fixed at the outset of the contract.
-The swap rate (or delivery price) can be seen as the fixed leg of the swap and is chosen such that the contract has zero present value.
+At expiration, the buyer receives a payoff equal to the difference between the annualised variance of logarithmic stock returns and the rate fixed at which he bought it.
+The fixed rate (or delivery price) can be seen as the fixed leg of the future and is chosen such that the contract has zero present value.

-In short, a variance swap is not really a swap at all but a forward contract on realised annualised variance.
+In short, a variance future is not really a future at all but a forward contract on realised annualised variance.
 A long position's payoff at expiration is equal to [DD 99]